bryan-at-looker/embed-sdk-sko-markdown/section2.md

 Feel free to revert it :)

 ### Adding basic custom filters
 We need a select dropdown and state options to change the state.
-Add this right after `<h3>SKO 2020 Embed SDK Walkthrough</h3>` on line XX
+Navigate to your `index.html` file.
+At the bottom, add this right after `<h3>SKO 2020 Embed SDK Walkthrough</h3>` on line XX

 ```
   <select id="select-dropdown">